 This allows you to pick up on any spikes in data such as in the example below.
 You can then look further into what caused this lift such as a local leaflet drop or online paid ads.

 Another feature found in Insights is your phone call data.
-You can see the number of calls you have received from your My Business listing and on what day customers called your business.
+You can see the number of calls you have received from your My Business listing and what day customers called.
 As a result, this allows you to spot any trends in

 Photo views data allows you to see and compare the data from your photos against other competitors within your local area.
 As you can see in the example below competitor photos are getting a greater amount of views.

 Although there has been a steady increase in photo views for the example business over the last quarter, you can see that work is needed to be carried out to improve this area.

 This next chart highlights that there needs to be an increase in uploaded photos when compared to competitors.

 Reviews are a powerful tool for any business.
 Positive reviews can influence a customer as to whether they will engage with your business or not.
 Google My Business reviews can play a major part in the customer’s decision-making process and should not be ignored.

 You should additionally be aware that fake negative reviews are common across the internet.
 One of the ways you can try to combat these it to report them to Google by using the Flag as Inappropriate option that is available.
 However, this does not guarantee the review in question will be removed as they are generally difficult to prove.